Here are a few tips to make your speech more easily understood by Americans.

 This may seem awkward at first, but “th” in American English is pronounced by putting the tongue between the teeth.
 Indian English speakers often make a sound which sounds more like a “d” or "t" to American listeners.
 The sound “th” is one of the most frequently produced sounds, as it is in extremely commonly used words such as the, this, then, with, other, that, they, through, them, these, there, three, thing.
 In fact, 20 of the 250 most frequently used words in English have “th,” making it a very noticeable error when mispronounced.
-Learn how to pronounce American TH here.
+Get our free ebook to help you with the TH sounds:

 Learn American Intonation